zulip/zulip/docs/production/deployment.md

 rough edges, so we recommend the normal installer unless you have a specific reason to prefer Docker.

+To proxy serve via traefik, see the proxy section below

 ## Running Zulip's service dependencies on different machines

 Zulip has full support for each top-level service living on its own